shawn-exe/CRUD-APP/README.md

-This Repo contains the basic code snippet of Mern CRUD operations
+This Repo contains the basic code snippets of Mern CRUD operations
 <br>
 Happy Coding :)